What actually breaks when you take a module to PrestaShop 9

 }

-• Constructor injection replaces $this->get() calls
+• Constructor injection replaces $this->get() for anything the controller always needs.

-• Method injection works for action-specific dependencies
+• Method injection handles action-specific dependencies.

 Routing